maniospas/Blombly/docs/setup.md

 ## What's next?

-Continue going through the language's description by clicking the navigation bar's "Next" button at the top.
+Continue going through the language's documentation by clicking the navigation bar's "Next" button at the top.